Is Plastic Film Recyclable?

 • Biodegradable or compostable packaging.
 These are a completely different type of material and could contaminate an entire load of viable recyclable material.

-Some materials, like metalized or layered films, maybe recyclable through programs like TerraCycle or G2 Revolution.
+Some materials, like metalized or layered films, may be recyclable through programs like TerraCycle or G2 Revolution.

 rubber bands